nuggetdigital/tr3x-pinr/README.md

 SSH_PRIVATE_KEY_NAME=id_rsa_ipfs_pinr
 ```

-then run `./keygen.sh` to generate a fresh ssh key pair and push it to ec2
+then run `./keygen.sh` to generate a fresh ssh key pair and push its public key to ec2

+note that the corresponding private key remains in your machine's `~/.ssh`

 ***